Why use Armoured Joints at all?

 If a vehicle crosses a straight joint at 90° there is a risk of impact damage.
 This is because the wheels drop momentarily in the gap between the two straight sides of the joint.
 Repeated impact on a saw-cut joint, or even a straight armoured joint, causes damage to the surrounding concrete, leading to maintenance costs and downtime.

 A shaped joint arris (Wawe or Sinus Slide) has no straight lines–hence the wheels cannot fall between the two sides, so no impact can occur.
 Shaped joints therefore make the ideal choice for directional traffic situations, or where a building owner wants to ensure flexibility for how a building may be used in the future.

 Traditional-style armoured joints only account for about 5% of the material cost of the floor slab.
 Joints are a small part of the overall cost –but can make an enormous difference to the floor’s lifetime performance.

-By using a combination of Permaban armoured joints you can create an optimum specification without a significant cost increase.
-For example, using Signature and Eclipse together in a specification will provide superior joint protection, but with a less than 1% increase in material cost.
-Using Signature alone means only a 3% increase in material cost.
+By using a combination of armoured joints you can create an optimum specification without a significant cost increase.
+For example, using straight and shaped together in a specification will provide superior joint protection, but with a less than 1% increase in material cost.
+Using shaped (Wawe) alone means only a 3% increase in material cost.
 But remember that any additional up-front costs will be more than recouped over the life of the building, due to reduced floor and vehicle maintenance costs.
 The building’s versatility, and saleability, can also be improved.